Srigim: History

-The village was established in 1960 by residents of moshavim in the region, and was planned to become a regional centre.
-It was named after grapevines, which are common in the area.
-The land had previously belonged to the depopulated Palestinian village of 'Ajjur.
+The village was established in 1960 by residents of moshavim in the region on land had previously belonged to the depopulated Palestinian village of 'Ajjur.
+It was named after grapevines, which are common in the area, and was planned to become a regional centre.

 In 1996 Srigim was enlarged to include 200 families who sought to turn it into an ecological village.
-It boasts dozens of artists and hosts an arts fair twice a year.
+It is home to dozens of artists and hosts an arts fair twice a year.
 It has a boutique winery, a microbrewery and an olive oil mill.